FantasyNitroGEN/visallo/docs/getting-started/running.md

 # Running Visallo

-The steps below describe the quickest method for getting Visallo up and running in a development capacity.
+The instructions below describe the quickest method for getting Visallo up and running in a development capacity.
 You'll eventually want to spend time understanding how to [create a custom ontology](ontology.md) and [develop Visallo extensions](../extension-points/index.md).

 ## Run the Web Application